Bg

 If your kiddo is well-rested and has good sleep habits and skills, it’s more likely that potty training will go well.
 Their internal clock will be regulated and this will make it easier to have a predictable schedule and routine for the bathroom too.

 Lack of sufficient sleep can also impact a child’s mood and energy levels.
-You may be met with temper tantrums and resistance to potty training in general, especially if your little one hasn’t slept well.
+You may be met with and resistance to potty training in general, especially if your little one hasn’t slept well.

 Toddlers are very good at finding reasons to prolong bedtime and potty training provides them with plenty of stall tactics!
 They can usually quickly figure out that if they say they have to poop right before bed, this leads to sitting on the toilet for a while instead of heading right to bed.
 It can be helpful to build a bathroom trip into your child’s bedtime routine to help cut down on this behavior.